schwa/usvg-cli/README.md

 ## From `usvg` README

 "SVG is notoriously hard to parse. usvg presents a layer between an XML library and a potential SVG rendering library.
-It will parse an input SVG into a strongly-typed tree structure were all the elements, attributes, references and other SVG features are already resolved and presented in a simplest way possible.
+It will parse an input SVG into a strongly-typed tree structure [where] all the elements, attributes, references and other SVG features are already resolved and presented in a simplest way possible.
 So a caller doesn't have to worry about most of the issues related to SVG parsing and can focus just on the rendering part."

 ``usvg-cli`` is a simple command-line tool that wraps the usvg parser and allows you to read an SVG file, process it with usvg and then write the processed file.
 That's it.